-• completion of one (1) Year of Service
+- completion of one (1) Year of Service - 1,000 Hours of Service to be completed within a Year of Service

 Entry Date.
-For purposes of nonelective contributions, your Entry Date will be the date on which you satisfy the eligibility requirements.
+For purposes of nonelective contributions, your Entry Date will be the first day of the month coinciding with or next following the date on which you satisfy the eligibility requirements.